I have always been a very emotional person. I feel things very deeply and according to all my friends and family, I “wear my emotions on my sleeve.”

 As parents and educators, we are in a unique position to be able to model and encourage emotional health and resilience.
 I hope you have found some helpful ideas here today!

-Today’s post was the V is for Valuing Feelings installment of our alphabetic parenting series.
-Find all of the rest of the links on our Positive Parenting page.
+Today’s post was the V is for Valuing Feelings installment of my alphabetic parenting series.
+Find all of the other posts on the Positive Parenting page.

 I love hearing your thoughts and ideas!
 How do you teach your kids about feelings?
 Leave a comment below.